brian-j-smith/MRMCaov/README.md

 [![Generic
 badge](https://img.shields.io/badge/docs-online-green.svg)](https://brian-j-smith.github.io/MRMCaov/)

-## Description
+# Getting Started

 **MRMCaov** is an R package for statistical comparison of diagnostic tests - such as those based on medical imaging - for which ratings have been obtained from multiple readers and on multiple cases.
 Features of the package include the following.

--   Comparison of imaging modalities or diagnostic tests with respect to ROC metrics
+  - Statistical comparisons of diagnostic tests with respect to reader performance metrics
+  - Comparisons based on the ANOVA model of Obuchowski-Rockette and the unified framework of Hillis
--   ROC metrics include AUC, partial AUC, sensitivity, specificity, and expected utility as well as user-defined metrics
+  - Reader performance metrics for area under receiver operating characteristic curves (ROC AUCs), partial AUCs, expected utility of ROC curves, likelihood ratio of positive or negative tests, sensitivity, specificity, and user-defined metrics
   - Parametric and nonparametric estimation and plotting of ROC curves
--   Support for factorial and nested study designs
+  - Support for factorial, nested, and partially paired study designs
+  - Inference for random or fixed readers and cases
+  - Conversion of Obuchowski-Rockette to Roe, Metz & Hillis model parameters and vice versa
   - DeLong, jackknife, and unbiased covariance estimation
--   Inference for random or fixed readers and cases
--   Conversion of Obuchowski-Rockette to Roe, Metz & Hillis model parameters and vice versa.
   - Compatibility with Microsoft Windows and Linux

 ## Documentation: [User Guide](https://brian-j-smith.github.io/MRMCaov/using.html)